eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ## Mailing List

 The Hackathon mail list, [hacakthon@ietf.org](https://www.ietf.org/mailman/listinfo/Hackathon), is used for all email communication and announcement related to the Hackathon.
 All registrants and given the option to subscribe to the list.
 Anyone interested in staying up to date on the Hackathon is able to subscribe at any time.

+### Hackathon Chairs Email Alias

+The email alias [hackathon-chairs@ietf.org](mailto:hackathon-chairs@ietf.org) was created and is maintained by the Secretariat.
+It is used on hackathons webpages and wiki pages to provide a single point of contact for the Hackathon.

 ## GitHub